 For some children, standardized test taking at school is an exercise in anxiety, too.
-And the bigger the test – like the Michigan Educational Assessment Program, or MEAP – the bigger the worry!
+And the bigger the test – like the new Michigan Student Test of Educational Progress, or M-STEP (which replaced the MEAP) – the bigger the worry!

-But fortunately, there are some simple, low stress ways parents can help their students in grades 3-9 prepare for this statewide timed exam.
-Here’s a quick look at what the MEAP is, and six ways you can get your child ready.
+But fortunately, there are some simple, low stress ways parents can help their students prepare for this statewide exam for grades 3-8 and 11.
+Here’s a quick look at what the M-STEP is and five ways you can get your child ready.

-She knows the drill: She was a teacher in the Berkley School District for a dozen years before serving as director of her Kumon branch for the past 20.
+Whether it’s the M-STEP or another test, a few general strategies can help kids feel more prepared, says Mary Ann Rosenthal of the Kumon Math and Reading Center in Royal Oak.
+She knows the drill: She was a teacher in the Berkley School District for a dozen years before serving as director of her Kumon branch for the past more than 25 years.

-Make sure they are ready for the drill.
+Make sure your child knows what they’ll need to stay focused.
 If they need a drink of water, tell them to get it.
 If they need a snack, let them have it.
 They need to be comfortable so they can stay focused on the task at hand.

 “Staying focused is a big deal.
-If they are looking around the room, it doesn’t measure what they know,” says Rosenthal.
+If they are looking around the room, it doesn’t measure what they know,” Rosenthal says.

 One suggestion is for students to preview the questions before they read the informational paragraph.
 That way, students know what to look for in the reading portion and can better find the detail that will help answer the questions.

 Coach your kids to pay close attention to directions.
 One really handy tip is to underline key words.
 That way, their eyes can quickly go back to that core information as they puzzle through the questions that follow.